 Browse our selection of backup cameras and decide which style is right for you.
 With a line-up of license plate mounts, bar mounts, surface mounts, and more, you can choose what fits your vehicle and desired placement at various price points.
 Most options are also universal and can work with most vehicles out of the box.

-Before you begin to install your camera, you need to make sure you plan out how you are going to install it.
-Visualize the placement of the wires and remove the panels and trim pieces that will be used to hide the wire.
-If you plan to display the backup camera on your existing aftermarket car stereo, you will need to remove it from the dash so you can have access to the inputs on the back.
-You will also want to mark the location of the hole for the desired placement of your camera so you can run the wires through your trunk lid or rear bumper.
-Once all that prep work is done, you are ready for the next step.
+Before you begin to install your camera, plan where you would like to mount it.
+Sketch out or visualize the wire placement.
+If you plan to display the backup camera on your existing aftermarket car stereo, you will need to remove it from the dash so can access the inputs on the back.
+You will want to mark the location of the hole for your desired camera placement so you can run the wires through the trunk lid or rear bumper.

-Now that your vehicle is prepped and ready, start by mounting your camera in the desired location.
-Now its time to drill where you previously marked to feed the wire inside.
-Now pull the wires through your trunk and feed them into the inside of your cabin.
-Then you will want to run the wires along the rear door seels and underneath the kick panels in the front of the vehicle.
+Drill where you previously marked to feed the wire.
+Pull the wires (power and any video/audio cords) through the hole and feed them into the inside of your cabin.
+Then you will want to run the wires along the rear door seals, then through underneath the front kick panels.

 4. Connect your wires

 In order for your camera to work when your vehicle is in reverse, you will need to tap into the reverse wire.
-This can be done in a number of ways.
-Many vehicles will have this reverse wire located in the front of the vehicle near the parking brake or near the dash.
-You will then want to connect the reverse wire to the reverse trigger wire that is part of the wiring on your backup camera.
-If you are doing this method, make sure to tie in the power and ground wires to the existing accessory wires that you should already be using to power your head unit.
-This way your camera will not be running all the time, only when your vehicle is on.
+Many vehicles have the reverse wire located near the parking brake or the dash.
+Once it’s been located, connect the reverse wire to the reverse trigger wire from the backup camera.
+With this method, tie in the power and ground wires from the car to the existing accessory wires.
+This way your camera will not be running when your vehicle is on.

 5. Test the camera

 Button up and reassemble all of the wiring and panels.
-For a professional look, be sure no wires are visible and that all panels are placed back exactly how they were prior to removing them.
+Ensure no wires are visible and that all panels are placed back exactly how they were before removing them.
+This will make it look more professional.
 Now you are finally ready to enjoy your new backup camera.